c0c0n3/trixie-dotses/nixos-basics/sys-config/virtualbox.md

 * Acceleration
   + Paravirtualization Interface: KVM

+###### Settings ➲ Display
+* Graphics Controller: VBoxVGA

 ### Notes
 ###### VT-x/AMD-V acceleration
 The manual says to enable "VT-x/AMD-V" acceleration but I can't find that setting under *Settings ➲ System ➲ Acceleration*.
-It's definitely enabled on all my Macs, but I still can't see that setting in VirtualBox.
+It's definitely enabled on all my Macs, but I still can't see that setting in VirtualBox, even though the VirtualBox summary pane correctly reports "Acceleration: VT-x/AMD-V".
 Not sure what the story is here.
 More about enabling "VT-x/AMD-V" acceleration [over here][enable-virt]; Macs specifics [here][enable-virt-macbook].

 ###### KVM
 The NixOS manual doesn't mention it, but the VirtualBox manual does.
 That's the right setting for a Linux guest.

+###### VBoxVGA
+The NixOS manual doesn't mention it, but if you set Graphics Controller to anything else than "VBoxVGA", you'll end up with a black screen in your hands when booting from the NixOS ISO or when booting NixOS itself after installation!

 Additional NixOS Configuration